-On February 26, 2021, Descartes acquired all of the shares of VitaDex Solutions, LLC, doing business as QuestaWeb, a US-based provider of foreign trade zone and customs compliance solutions.
-The purchase price for the acquisition was approximately \$36.0 million, net of cash acquired, which was funded from cash on hand.
+On February 9, 2022, Descartes acquired all of the shares of NetCHB, LLC, a provider of customs filing solutions in the US.
+The purchase price for the acquisition was approximately \$38.7 million, net of cash acquired, which was funded from cash on hand plus potential performance-based consideration of up to \$60.0 million based on NetCHB achieving revenue-based targets over the first two years post-acquisition.
 As of the issue date of these consolidated financial statements, the fair value of the acquired assets and liabilities has not been determined.